ContinuumIO/blz/README.rst

 - Cython >= 0.19
 - numexpr >= 2.2 (optional, if not present, plain NumPy will be used)
 - Blosc >= 1.3.0 (optional, the internal Blosc will be used by default)
+- unittest2 (only in the case you are running Python 2.6)

 Building
 --------